 As Ubisoft transitions away from the eight-operators-per-year model, Year 5 cuts new faces down to six.
 Seasons 1 and 2 each have two operators while seasons 3 and 4 will only have one.

-We've already been introduced to Year 5's first two operators, Dutch attacker Iana and Jordanian defender Oryx.
+We've already been introduced to Year 5's first four operators and know a great deal about the last two, thanks to leaks.
 Here's a full rundown of their abilities and loadouts.

 - 2 Speed 2 Armor